 In the past, student user agreements detailed prohibited behaviours and activities.
 Now the focus has moved to preparation and participation, encouraging both responsibility and accountability.

-Netsafe’s standard user agreements have been designed to promote a culture of online safety, and can support discipline processes if necessary.
-To maximise their value, it is recommended that the student user agreement be further developed in conjunction with students and where possible families and whānau.
+Netsafe’s standard user agreements have been designed to promote a culture of online safety and can support discipline processes if necessary.
+To maximise their value, it is recommended that the student user agreement is further developed in conjunction with students and where possible families and whānau.

 Student and parent/whānau signatures are not required for the user agreement to support any discipline processes.
 However, the school or kura must be confident that all students have been made aware of the responsibilities and expectations and what each means in practice.

 The student user agreement should not be used as a ‘set and forget’ safety tool.
 Schools are encouraged to promote and reinforce responsibilities and expectations through regular student and community communications.